jlaumonier/mlsurvey/doc/projectmanagement.md

 ## TODO
 * A : Change Dataset.generate() to return more than x and y (column, chunk...)
 * F : Use the column names in all the processes (sl, fairness, visualization)
-* F : Change config format to introduction definition section for non compact format
+* F : Change config format to introduce definition section for non compact format
+* F : Parameters in config.
+Allow multiple parameters to be dependant (e.g. fairness.protected_attribute and fairness.privileged_classes)
 * F : Generate a "full" config file for sci-kit-learn
 * F : Log management
 * B : Visualization workflow does not handle correctly more than 2 classes